Two efficient block preconditioners for the mass-conserved Ohta-Kawasaki equation: Block preconditioners

-\begin{remark} Note that the positive interval presented in \cref{th3} is not very tight.
-Therefore choosing $\lambda$ appropriately coluld obtain a better spectral distribution.
-This is illustrated by a simple numerical experiment in \cref{FIG:8}.
+\begin{remark} Note that the positive interval presented in Theorem \ref{th3} is not very tight.
+Therefore, choosing appropriate $\alpha$ could obtain a better spectral distribution.
+This is illustrated by a simple numerical experiment in Fig. \ref{FIG:8}.

 \end{remark}